Sagar00-7/PBI-Road-Accident-/README.md

 Bug / Feature Request<br>
 Authors<br>

-Introduction
+Introduction<br>
 This Power BI report provides a detailed analysis of road accident data in the United Kingdom.
-It presents key insights related to total casualties, accident types, vehicle involvement, and location-based trends.
+It presents key insights related to total casualties, accident types, vehicle involvement, and location-based trends.<br>
-The dataset can be accessed from this link: UK Road Accident Dataset (Google Sheets) The dashboard supports quick identification of critical risk factors and high-impact areas for road safety improvements.
+The dataset can be accessed from this link: UK Road Accident Dataset (Google Sheets).<br>
+The dashboard supports quick identification of critical risk factors and high-impact areas for road safety improvements.<br>

-Dashboard Requirements
+Dashboard Requirements<br>
 Primary KPI's - Total Casualties and Total Accident values for Current Year and YoY Growth Primary KPI's - Total Casualties by Accident Severity for Current Year and YoY Growth Secondary KPI's - Total Casualties with respect to Vehicle Type for Current Year